cheminfo/eln-docs/docs/45_other_analysis/images/includes/rois/README.md

 ## Minimum bounding rectangle (MBR)

-An information that allows to determine the shape of a ROI is the `Minimum Bounding Rectange`(MBR) that represents the smallest rectangle that surround the ROI.
+A useful parameter for determining the shape of a ROI is the `Minimum Bounding Rectangle` (MBR), which represents the smallest rectangle that surrounds the ROI.

 The MBR is characterized by: